Djohnson1313/predicting_student_success/README.md

 # Conclusion

 The chosen model performed well, with a precision score of 91%.
-Precision is the measurment of the false positive rate.
-This is important to us as a loan company, because to get a return on the loan, the individual has to actually be capable of returning it.
-This is unlikely if they do not graduate.
-Having a good precision score means that students who are thought to be able to graduate, but actually are unlikely too, are reduced to a minimum within our company ecosystem
+While the neural network this model was put up against did perform well, it was beaten out by about 4%.
+Just because an individual is marked as potentially `dropout`, does not men the end of their potential to be a customer of ours.
+A good way to capitalize on an individual marked as so, is to partner with a tutoring company that we can recommend  them to.
+This allows them to make some adjustments they need to succed, and potentially still get a loan with us.

 ## Reproducibility
 In this quick section, we will be going over how to reproduce the same results shown in this notebook.
 A few key elements needed to run locally on your system are as follows: